Home | Contact | FAQs | About AIM

 Are you interested in sharing your knowledge with fellow Assyrians?

-Register and share your activism in the Assyrian Forums.
+activism in the Assyrian Forums today.

 activist \ak-ti,-vist\ noun (1915) 1 : a person who campaigns for political or social change 2 : a doctrine or practice that emphasizes direct vigorous action (as a mass demonstration) in support of or opposition to one side of a controversial issue — ac•tiv•is•m \ak-tiv-,iz-em\ nounac•tiv•is•tic \ak-tiv-,'is-tik\ adjective